njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 # Loading Data from OpenStreetMap

 Having our economic indicators in place, we can now move on to select the desired amenities in OSM.
 There are various [elements](https://wiki.openstreetmap.org/wiki/Elements) in OSM, which can be associated with [tags](https://wiki.openstreetmap.org/wiki/Tags) consisting of key-value pairs.
-One useful key is the [amenity](https://wiki.openstreetmap.org/wiki/Key:amenity) key, which tags various community facilites like _university_, _school_, _restaurant_ or others.
+One useful key is the [amenity](https://wiki.openstreetmap.org/wiki/Key:amenity) key, which tags various community facilities like _university_, _school_, _restaurant_ or others.

-The goal in our data aquisition is to get the 50 most used values for the amenity key (e.g. amenity=parking) for each country.
-A great website to explore world-wide statistics for key-values tags found in OSM is [taginfo](https://taginfo.openstreetmap.org/), where the most common amenities can be found in this [list](https://taginfo.openstreetmap.org/keys/amenity#values).
+The goal in our data acquisition is to get the 50 most used values for the amenity key (e.g. amenity=parking) for each country.
+A great website to explore worldwide statistics for key-values tags found in OSM is [taginfo](https://taginfo.openstreetmap.org/), where the most common amenities can be found in this [list](https://taginfo.openstreetmap.org/keys/amenity#values).
 The 50 most common values were automatically collected with the [taginfo API](https://taginfo.openstreetmap.org/taginfo/apidoc).
 Next step is to collect the counts for each of the 50 amenities for each country.
 This is done with the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) and the [Overpass QL](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) which enables specific access to OSM without having to download the whole data set.
-More information how to work with the Overpass API can be found in this [article]({{ site.baseurl }}{% link _posts/2018-03-04-openstreetmap-with-python-and-overpass-api.md %}).
+More information on how to work with the Overpass API can be found in this [article]({{ site.baseurl }}{% link _posts/2018-03-04-openstreetmap-with-python-and-overpass-api.md %}).
 The next example snippet shows how to get the number of all benches in Germany.

 ```python